Block Island: Settlement

-Since Colonial times
+Post-Colonial Period

-During the War of 1812, the island was briefly occupied by the British Navy under the command of Sir Thomas Hardy.
-British vessels included HMS Dispatch, HMS Terror, HMS Nimrod, HMS Pactolus, and HMS Ramillies.
-Hardy took the fleet to Block Island in search of food and to establish a strategic position at the mouth of Long Island Sound.
-The British were enraged to discover that nearly all Block Island livestock and food stores had been transferred to Stonington, Connecticut, in advance of their arrival.
-On August 9, 1814, Hardy and his fleet departed Block Island for Stonington Harbor in part to lay claim to the Block Island food stores and livestock.
-Hardy's pre-dawn raid on August 10 was repulsed with damage to his fleet in a battle that has since become known as the Battle of Stonington.
+During the War of 1812, Block Island was briefly occupied by a Royal Navy squadron under the command of Captain Sir Thomas Hardy in 1814.
+The occupying squadron consisted of the ship of the line HMS Ramillies, frigate HMS Pactolus, brig-sloops HMS Despatch and HMS Nimrod and bomb vessel HMS Terror.
+Hardy had taken his squadron to Block Island in search of food and to establish a strategic position at the mouth of the Long Island Sound, but discovered that nearly all of the island's livestock and food stores had already been transferred to Stonington, Connecticut.
+On August 9, 1814, Hardy's squadron departed Block Island for Stonington in part to capture the transferred food stores and livestock, but his pre-dawn raid on the town a day later was repulsed in the Battle of Stonington.

-The original North Lighthouse was built in 1829, but it was replaced in 1837 after the original was washed out to sea.
+The original North Lighthouse was built in 1829, but it was replaced in 1836 after the original was washed out to sea.
 The ocean claimed the replacement lighthouse also, and the lighthouse that can be seen today was constructed in 1867.
 Construction began on Block Island's Southeast Lighthouse a few years later in 1873.
 Block Island has no natural harbors; breakwaters were constructed in 1870 to form Old Harbor.
 New Harbor was created in 1895 when a channel was dug to connect the Great Salt Pond to the ocean through the northwestern side of the island.

-The Island Free Library was established in 1875 and is Block Island's only public library.
+The Island Free Library was established in 1874 and is Block Island's only public library.

 Isaac Church was the Island's last recorded full-blooded Manisses Indian; he died in 1886 at age 100.
 He was survived by one son and one daughter whose descendants still reside in Rhode Island today.
 The landmark Isaac's Corner is named in honor of him, located at the intersection of Center Road, Lakeside Drive, and Cooneymus Road.
 Isaac is buried to the east of the four corners in the Historical Indian Burial Ground.
 In 2011, the Block Island Historical Society dedicated the Block Island Manissean Ancestral Stone.
 In attendance at the unveiling ceremony were descendants of the Manisses Indians, with Tiondra White Rapids Martinez, a direct descendant of Isaac Church, opening the ceremony in their native tongue.

 During World War II, several artillery spotters were located on the island to direct fire from the heavy gun batteries at Fort Greene in Point Judith which protected the entrance to Narragansett Bay.
 Lookout positions for the spotters were built to look like houses.
 The US government offered to evacuate the island, as it could not be effectively defended from enemy invasion, but the islanders chose to stay.
 Days before the war ended against Germany, the Battle of Point Judith took place seven miles to the northeast of the island.